 Provide Structured On-boarding

-Before you start your hiring process, it’s important to understand the role this new person will play, what systems they will be working in within your roofing company, and which teams they will be interacting with on a daily basis.
+Before you start your hiring process, it’s important to understand how CRMs can improve accountability, the role this new person will play, and which teams they will be interacting with on a daily basis.
 Once all of this is laid out, having a structured plan in place to get them trained is essential to their success.

 On-boarding programs should start with a personal meeting between the new employee and their supervisor in order to promote communication and make the supervisor more approachable.
 New employees should also be introduced to all of the company department leaders so they are familiar with people and their roles.
 This should be followed by meeting with co-workers and the assignment of a peer advisor to act as a guide.
 All of this is an effort to promote the new employee’s inclusion in the company and make sure they feel comfortable interacting with people.